Figure 8 — The assurance engagement process: Planning

 The subject matter is the information prepared by the audited body under the appropriate legislation or the audited body’s compliance with other requirements of the legislation (see section 1.4 of this handbook for further information regarding the subject matter for audits under the different schemes administered by the Clean Energy Regulator).

-The manner in which the subject matter is agreed differs between engagements and will be one of the following:
+The manner in which the subject matter is agreed differs between engagements and will be one of the following, that:

 In the event that the assurance engagement is being performed prior to submission of information to EERS, the auditor must perform a more thorough assessment of the subject matter against the characteristics shown in the table below.